juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 You can run multiple BELA instances to isolate access to different codebases and to distribute BELA’s computational load.

-You can use different DNS subdomains or different context paths within the same domain.
+You can use different DNS subdomains or different URL prefixes within the same domain.
 Configuration instructions are below.

 ## BELA Data Volume